nullptr-ch/lauzhack2019/README.md

 ## What's next for Micropinions

-We originally thought of adding a geographical aspect to the polls - this was indeed the starting idea, "geopolls".
+We originally thought of adding a geographical aspect to the polls - this was indeed the starting idea, "geo-polls".
 However, due to the time constraints, we were not able to even think about implementing it.